Ray Taliaferro: Public service

 Although Taliaferro was widely known for his role as an on-air radio personality, he has also been personally acknowledged for his active involvement in the arts and community service.
 Taliaferro dedicated considerable time and energy to public service to San Francisco, his home town.

 Among his many achievements, Taliaferro served as president of the San Francisco chapter of the NAACP, and the Frederick Douglass Symposium.
 Because of his tremendous efforts to help raise money for leukemia research, he was named board president of the Northern California Chapter of the Leukemia Society of America for 1995 through 2000.
 He was the Mayor's Commissioner of the War Memorial Trustee Board from 1992 through 2000, and he headed up the San Francisco Art Commission for 16 years.
 He hosted events and served as a member of the Board of Governors of The Commonwealth Club of California.

-Ray Taliaferro also performed memorably as music director with his Ray Tal Chorale for Dr. Martin Luther King's June 30, 1964 service at the Cow Palace on a stifling hot day to a standing-room-only audience just south of San Francisco.
+Ray Taliaferro also performed as music director with his Ray Tal Chorale for Dr. Martin Luther King's June 30, 1964 service at the Cow Palace to a standing-room-only audience just south of San Francisco.
 His most thrilling tactic, first observed during the Reagan administration, was to simply challenge callers to "Name one thing (the president) has done."
 Ray's life's work and talent for informing listeners continues to motivate his audience into the 2020s.